 The staff of Aikido was used by Morihei to teach aiki principles.
-Aiki-jo is similar to jodo as both involve using the jo staff like a ken (sword).
-But it has a very different aim and feel to it.
+Aiki-jo is similar to jodo as both involve using the staff like a ken (sword).
+But it has a very different aim and feel.

 Jodo techniques are usually faster and sharper because it uses straighter attacks and defenses.
 Aikido jo techniques are slower and softer because circular movements blend more harmoniously with attacks and defenses.

-Jo is available in white oak or red oak, but also comes in many different types of wood, even laminate, because of the different types of uses for the aikido staff.
+Jo is available in white or red oak, but also comes in many different types of wood, even laminate, because of the different types of uses for the aikido staff.

 distance and timing practise, and learning the 31 jo kata moves.
 All of